-Are you wondering how many people to invite to your wedding?
+Are you wondering, how many people should I invite to my wedding?
 What is the magic number of wedding guests?
 We’re here to help with exactly how many people you should invite to a wedding based on a few easy tips.
 Read on + subscribe for FREE wedding tips to your inbox.

-This blog post was inspired by a question we received from bride-to-be, Ashley, who wants to know how many guests she should you invite to a wedding, on average.
+This blog post is inspired by bride-to-be, Ashley, who wants to know how many guests she should invite to a wedding, on average.
 She writes,

 How Many Guests to Invite to Wedding